Rush Hour | 1998

-The consulate gates, where Inspector Lee ends up getting cuffed to a steering wheel, are the entrance to the Greystone Mansion and Park, 905 Loma Vista Drive, in Beverly Hills.
+The consulate gates, where Inspector Lee ends up getting cuffed to a steering wheel, are the entrance to the Greystone Park & Mansion, 905 Loma Vista Drive, in Beverly Hills.
 The much grander gateway was used to allow for Chan’s action set-piece.
 The estate's gardens are featured in Batman And Robin, and the mansion itself in Spider-Man and Phantom Of The Paradise, among many others.

 Time for a spot of sightseeing in Hollywood, where Carter enthusiastically (“Just like home?”) takes Lee to see John Wayne’s footprints in the forecourt of TLC Chinese Theatre, more familiar as Grauman's Chinese Theatre, 6925 Hollywood Boulevard.

 And of course, the Hollywood tour, where Lee leaps from the open-top bus, to dangle from the street sign at Hollywood and Vine.
 There’s a three-way stand-off with a cab driver a couple of blocks north at Argyle and Vine.